riehlegroup/product-model-toolkit/README.md

 During development, `go run cmd/client/main.go` or `go run cmd/server/main.go` can be used to run a specific application.

+Run client and server with `-h` as argument to show all available arguments.

+#### Perform Scan with Client

+To list all available scanner execute `./pmtclient -l`

+Example call: `./pmtclient [-s SCANNER] -i [PROJECT_DIR_TO_SCAN]`

+Scan with specific scanner: `./pmtclient -s Licensee -i ~/workspace/myProject`

+Scan with default scanner: `./pmtclient -i ~/workspace/myProject`

+If you run the client without arguments `./pmtclient` it will use the default scanner and scan the current working directory.

 ## API (Server)

 ### General Info